smatechnologies/ibm-i-agent-docs/docs/commands-utilities/file-arrival.md

 ## Using the Agent Commands in File Arrival Jobs

 The recommended method for configuring File Arrival jobs in OpCon Schedules is to select the IBM i job sub-type of "File Arrival" and then fill in the unique job definition panel.
 The Variables tab of the IBM i job can also be used to set additional command parameters using the $@ Agent variable naming convention to represent any given command parameter keyword.
-The File Arrival job sub-type will cause the Agent to format and submit the CHKFILE or CHKIFSFIL command, with any optional $\@VARIABLE parameters, as the File Arrival job.
+The File Arrival job sub-type will cause the Agent to format and submit the CHKFILE or CHKIFSFIL command, with any optional $@VARIABLE parameters, as the File Arrival job.

 Before the OpCon File Arrival job definition panel was supported for IBM i jobs, the job sub-type of Batch Job was used and the CHKFILE or CHKIFSFIL command with parameters was typed (or pasted) into the Call command box.
 That format of File Arrival Job may still be used -- it fully supports all the same features as the new File Arrival job definition panel.
 All new command parameter keywords that have been added to the two commands support default values that are transparent to older formats of the command lines, so existing Batch job definitions using the native command lines will still execute correctly.